byReqz/blackmate/README.md

 Blackmate is a generator for the tools list of BlackArch Linux OS, made for the KDE Plasma Desktop.
 The script fetch the latest tools and generate an new entry on the blackarch menu

+Disclaimer: This is currently working on every DE except for KDE for some reason, aslong as Konsole is installed.
 ## How to

 ```